Yoga is all about the journey. It’s helpful to have an experienced guide.

-Sue Greenwood M.S.
-E-RYT 500 is a yoga teacher and yoga therapist who inspires others to find breath, structure, extension and freedom through grounding and creating space in the body.
+Sue Nesler is yoga teacher and yoga therapist who inspires others to find breath, structure, extension and freedom through grounding and creating space in the body.
 Through area classes and yoga therapy private sessions Sue uses her education and experience to enhance the yoga experience and assist students in meeting their needs.
 A personal yoga practice is what you make it so “be the change you want to see in the world.” ~M. Gandhi

-Sue has 16 years of experience teaching Hatha yoga classes and therapeuticclasses/privates to a variety of students, with a focus in women’s health,( general physical, metnal, and psychospiritual health), scoliosis, cancer, stroke and back/neck pain.
+Sue has 20 years of experience teaching Hatha yoga classes and therapeutic classes/privates to a variety of students, with a focus in women’s health,( general physical, mental, and psychospiritual health), scoliosis, cancer, stroke and back/neck pain.
 A Certified Posture Alignment Specialist through the Egoscue Method, Sue has thousands of hours of clinical work in exercise therapy.
 She has worked in rehabilitation, rehabilitation counseling, and social services for 20 years.
 Her advanced experience and training has been primarily with Judith Hanson Lasater.
 Sue offers private yoga sessions and yoga therapy sessions and a variety of yoga therapy workshops.
 You may contact her at 573-388-7272.

 Having enjoyed the many benefits of a yoga practice personally and the desire to share those rewards with others is the reason I because a yoga instructor.
 I have been teaching yoga in the Cape Girardeau area since 2009.

-Kelly Downes is an accredited yoga instructor who received the bulk of her training through Yoga East Healing Arts.
+Kelly Downes is a 500 hour RYT accredited yoga instructor who received the bulk of her training through Yoga East Healing Arts.
 Kelly is also certified though Mindful Schools in meditation and has studied MBSR extensively.
 She is a graduate of Michigan State University, and is pursuing another degree in Art Education from SEMO while working at the Arts Council of Southeast Missouri.
 She continues to pursue her passion for learning every aspect of the practice.
-She has seen first hand the profound effect that yoga can have on integrated well-being, and aims to share the knowledge of this ancient practice with as many sentient beings as she can.
-She believes that yoga brings healing, peace, and joy to the the world and considers it one of the most powerful tools of the 21st century.
+Kelly has seen first hand the profound effect that yoga can have on integrated well-being and aims to share the knowledge and technologies of this ancient practice with as many practitioners as possible.
+She believes that yoga brings profound healing, balance, peace, and lasting joy to the the world and considers it one of the most powerful tools of the 21st century.
 Kelly teaches Gentle Yoga & Meditation.
 Kelly also teaches Mudra, Mantra, Meditation, and Ayurvedic practices in the 200 hour yoga teacher training program at Yoga East.

 Sara E. McNeil has worked as a writer and editor for twenty years at both alternative and mainstream newspapers, and in corporate and higher education communications.
 She majored in English and philosophy at Newcomb College, Tulane University, and spent a year at the University of St. Andrews, Scotland.
 She earned a master’s degree in English literature at Vanderbilt University.
 A native Arkansan, she loves reading, writing, collecting images, travel, and yoga.
 Her practices of yoga and writing continually inform each other–both practices are about noticing, listening, and discipline, and she believes that yoga can open a door into creativity and into the deepest parts of the self.
-She is married to Jack Zibluk, professor and chair of the Department of Mass Media at Southeast Missouri State University, and they have a daughter, Kate Zibluk, as well as a dog, two cats, and three turtles.
+She is married to Jack Zibluk, and they have a daughter, Kate Zibluk, as well as a dog, two cats, and three turtles.
 Sara is a graduate from Yoga East Healing Arts 200 hour certification program as well as the 300 hour advanced yoga teacher training program.
 She teaches Hatha Yoga classes and philosophy in our 200 hour yoga teacher training program.